vishnuv4/pyscope/README.md

 Whitespace in the strings also do not matter, so we can group the channel strings of 1s and 0s however it's convenient.

 There is also a utility called hex2bin.py that can be used to convert a hexadecimal string (defined at the top of the file) to a binary string.
-That binary string will be printed on the console and will be saved in a file called "hex2bin_output.json".
+That binary string will be printed on the console and will be saved in a file called "hex2bin_output.json" in the repo root.